wyattshanahan/BIS/Cobol/Notes/quiz.md

 28. A table is created by using the "occurs" clause. *true*
 29. If you want to step through the elements in a table, a common statement to use would be a: *perform/varying statement*
 30.  ``perform 210-process varying nSub from 5 by 10 until nSub > 50.`` How many times would you expect to perform 210-process? *5*

+## Quiz Q&A 3

+1. Which statement is used to read a record from a file? *read*
+2. Cobol function used to remove excess spaces from end of value? *function trim*
+3. Function of value clause when declaring a data item? *provide the newly created variable with an initial value*
+4. What does it mean if an external file has an organisation which is line sequential? *file is written with one record to a line*
+5. What will be the value of nSub for first time perform 210-process: ``perform 210-process varying nSub from 5 by 10 until nSub>50? *5*
+6. To step through table elements, a common statement to use would be? *Perform/Varying statement*
+7. Which statement can use to sort table? *sort*
+8. Which of following likely to display when generating a control break? *subtotals*
+9. We have used sort to sort what? *table*
+10. To step through table elements, a common statement to use would be? *Perform/Varying statement*